cynthianekesa/data-preprocessing-assignment/README.md

 ## Usage

+1. Open the colab notebook
-1. Mount Google Drive (optional for saving results)
+2. Mount Google Drive (optional for saving results)
-2. Install required dependencies
+3. Make a copy
-3. Load the code snippets to understand and interact with the work
+4. Load/run the code snippets to understand and interact with the work